 But, using technology to manipulate videos and pictures to influence people to earn extra income on the name of professionalism isn’t ethically acceptable and permitted.

-Values are universally accepted standards of desirabilities.
-Simply, values are certain yardsticks to determine the appropriatness of something.
+Values are universally accepted standards of desirability.
+Simply, values are certain yardsticks to determine the appropriateness of something.

 In short, values determine the base level of quality of which something should be done or below which something should be avoided.

-For example, in the modern democracies, media is trusted entity for correct information and news, happening in the any nation.
-Accordingly, we minimum expect that such institutions should deliver unbiased things without fear and favor in the interest of public.
+For example, in the modern democracies, media is trusted entity for authentic information and news, happening in the any nation.
+Accordingly, we minimum expect that such institutions should deliver unbiased things without fear and favour in the interest of public.